 I am passionate about understanding how the human body works so that I can contribute to medicine.
 I love what I do: I have so much freedom to explore the things I’m curious about and I get to use my brain every day, surrounded by a fun crowd of clever people full of great ideas.

-I turn genes on and off to understand why white blood cells can cause cancer.
+My Work: I turn genes on and off to understand why white blood cells can cause cancer.

 I’m studying on a PhD programme at the University of Oxford.
 I work every day in a molecular biology lab at the Weatherall Institute of Molecular Medicine.
 At the end of four years, I’ll be able to carry on working in an university lab or do biology research in a company, for example one which develops and sells new medicines.
 (And yes, I’ll also be able to call myself “Dr”!)
 My colleagues are other biologists, chemists, medical doctors and bioinformaticians (computer experts who work with biological data).

 White blood cells are a very special kind of cell in the human body.
 Made in the bone marrow, they live in our blood and monitor the body for signs of foreign invasion or infection.
 If they detect anything, they control the body’s immune response by sending messages to other cells and killing the invaders.
 White blood cells can even remember an infection so that they respond to the same infection more quickly the next time.